It fell out of use sometime in the Taft administration and was razed to its foundation in 1912.

 "It's something you hadn't thought of," said John Bedell, a senior archaeologist with the Louis Berger Group Inc., which excavated the site under contract with the National Park Service.
 "Of course the president had a carriage and had horses.
 But where were they?"

-They stood, Bedell and his team of four archaeologists learned, near 17th and E streets NW.
+They stood, Bedell and his team of four archaeologists learned, near the intersection of 17th and E NW.

 Digging by hand and with machines, the team navigated the remnants of nearly a century of below-ground projects -- a 19th-century sewer line, a working sewer, telephone and electrical lines -- as they unearthed the foundation walls of the stable and a large iron fence that had stood in front of it.